Bitdefender SecurePass vs LastPass: which is better?

 Does Bitdefender password manager generate passwords?

-Yes, Bitdefender password manager can generate passwords.
+Yes, the Bitdefender password manager can generate passwords.
 You can create combinations from 32 numbers, special characters, and upper and lowercase letters.
 The app also indicates the strength of each password to help you assess them all.

-Can I trust Bitdefender password manager?
+Can I trust the Bitdefender password manager?

-Yes, Bitdefender password manager is considered trustworthy.
+Yes, the Bitdefender password manager is considered trustworthy.
 However, while it hasn’t experienced a data breach like LastPass, it hasn’t been evaluated by independent third-party auditors like our top password managers either.